Classic Hanukkah Recipes

 Everything Rugelach with Ricotta and Dill

 Everybody's favorite Jewish cookie gets a savory makeover in this salty, crunchy treat.
-Perfect served as an appetizer or as a part of a special breakfast spread, this everything rugelach is the perfect marriage between flaky dough and classic everything bagel toppings.
+Perfect for an appetizer or breakfast bread, this everything rugelach is the perfect marriage between flaky dough and classic everything bagel toppings.
 Eat them on their own, or smear on a thin layer of cream cheese and top with fresh lox and capers for a non-traditional snack.
 With just four ingredients in the dough, this pastry is super simple and requires little effort or grunt work, as the food processor does all the mixing for you.

 Sweet Noodle Kugel with Dried Cherries